-When I’m talking to women and their families about the pros and cons of different birthing environments (and yes, hospitals do have downsides and I discuss those as well), one of the questions I’m often asked is what happens if there is an emergency during a home birth.
+I often talk to women and their families about the pros and cons of different birthing environments.
+All environments have upsides and downsides and, even though the risks of hospital birth are often not mentioned, they are important to consider too.
+But one of the questions I’m often asked is what happens if there is an emergency during a home birth.

 - “During the study period, 98 cases of PPH in primary care were reported, 72 of these occurred at home (73.5%).
 Of these, eighteen cases (18/72, 25%) were excluded due to incomplete documentation.”
 (Stolp et al 2015)

 - “The median age was 31 years, similar to the average age of women who gave birth in the Netherlands in 2010.
 The parity of women in our sample (48.4% was nullipara) was comparable to the parity of the Dutch population of women that gave birth in 2010 (48.5% nullipara).”
 (Stolp et al 2015)